Back to top

 API

 You can use Euterpe as a REST API and write your own player.
-Or maybe a plugin for your favourite player which would use your Euterpe installation as a back-end.
+Or maybe a plug-in for your favourite player which would use your Euterpe installation as a back-end.

 v1 Compatibility Promise